Markovian linearization of random walks on groups: Coloured random walks on free products of groups

 \subsection{Solving the traffic equations}

+We now propose methods to solve the equations of the previous sections.
+For a general free product of groups, we show how solutions can be computed numerically.
+When $G= \Fd \ast \bZ / 2 \bZ \ast \cdots \ast \bZ / 2 \bZ $, these equations can be solved explicitely in the case of classical nearest-neighbour random walks.
+For coloured random walks, complications arise due to matrix equations, so we can give explicit solutions up to the issue of determining a matrix square root.
+Thanks to the linearization trick, this problem is thus the only remaining obstacle preventing from obtaining an explicit description for finite range random walks.

 \paragraph{General case.} We have seen in the previous section that the harmonic measure is fully described by the family of matrices $\mu = (\mu_g)_{g \in S}$ on $[r]$ defined by \eqref{eq:defmug}.
-By Lemma \ref{lem:uniqueness_mu}, these matrices are uniquely characterized by the traffic equation \eqref{eq:traffic}.
-It is possible to evaluate numerically $\mu$ by iterating the map defining the traffic equations.
+By Theorem \ref{thm:harmonic}, these matrices are uniquely characterized by the traffic equation \eqref{eq:traffic} so it is possible to evaluate numerically $\mu$ by iterating the map defining the traffic equations.

 The hitting probabilities $q = (q_g)_{g \in S}$ satisfy a simpler quadratic equation \eqref{eq:hitting_probabilities} than the traffic equation of $\mu$.
 As explained in the proof of Lemma \ref{le:hitprob}, it is possible to evaluate numerically from above and from below $q$ by iterating the map $f$ defined in \eqref{eq:hitting_probabilities} such that $q = f(q)$.
-Moreover, once the hitting probabilities are computed, it is easy to compute $\mu$.
-Indeed, using \eqref{eq:mu=qD}, the traffic equation reads \eqref{eq:defmug}